 H:Christmas dinner with all the trimmings including wine

 Day 4: Inverness to Loch Ness

 We head for the sweeping and eerie Culloden Moor, sight of the defeat of Bonnie Prince Charlie’s Jacobite uprising.
 Then into the remote Highland wilderness amongst the mountains, glens and rivers.
-There’ll be time for a hike before heading for a spot of monster-hunting!
 We’ll drive along the banks of Loch Ness passing Urquhart Castle as we make our way to our home for the night, back to the fantastic Morag’s Lodge in Fort Augustus.
-Grab your Tartan Toga, tonight it’s time to party
+Grab your Tartan Toga, tonight it’s time to party!

 H:Party the night away at Morag’s Lodge, Loch Ness